Table of Contents

 Yes.
 Despite setbacks, the search for an HIV vaccine has not ended.
 The disappointing STEP study results and the controversy over the results of the Thai study caused a lot of debate among researchers and advocates about what to do next.
 However, research is still moving forward.
 The focus is on answering basic scientific questions that can help guide vaccine development, while continuing to learn valuable information from previous studies and mapping out future ones.

 A number of potential vaccines remain in development and evidence from different studies suggests that an effective HIV vaccine is still possible.
-In fact, scientists continue to discover new potential ways to stop HIV, including the finding of a vaccine that triggers the body to produce broadly neutralizing antibodies to HIV.
-Broadly neutralizing antibodies are antibodies that are effective at neutralizing several strains of HIV.
+In fact, scientists continue to discover new potential ways to stop HIV, including finding a vaccine that triggers the body to produce broadly neutralizing antibodies to HIV.
+Broadly neutralizing antibodies can neutralize several strains of HIV.
 Because HIV mutates, or changes, so quickly, it is important for a potential vaccine to trigger an immune response against several strains of HIV.

 Scientists have discovered ways to make some of these broadly neutralizing antibodies in the lab.
 These pre-made antibodies can then be given to people directly in a process known as 'passive immunization' (active immunization refers to the natural process in which your body’s immune system makes antibodies itself).
 Recent research in monkeys has shown that broadly neutralizing antibodies have the potential to protect against infection and to reduce the amount of HIV in the body of those already living with HIV.

 The honest answer is that we do not know.
 It takes several years to study whether a potential vaccine is safe and effective.
-This first-generation vaccine is not likely to provide complete protection against HIV infection.
+This first-generation vaccine is not likely to provide complete protection against HIV.

 Although this sounds discouraging, it is important to remember that vaccine research takes a long time.
 It has taken decades, with more setbacks than advances, to discover other vaccines.
 Because effective vaccines have ended many epidemics in modern times, it is important to keep moving ahead with HIV vaccine research.